Laser spectroscopy of long-lived pionic helium atoms

 This page gives layperson explanations to the recent paper Laser spectroscopy of pionic helium.

-The special significance of pions in the history of the development of particle physics and the story of the early pioneers in the French article in Futura Sciences by journalist Laurent Sacco.
+The special significance of pions in the history of the development of particle physics and the story of the early pioneers in the French article in Futura Sciences by journalist Laurent Sacco and in Pour La Science by journalist Sean Bailly.

 Nice German articles in Spektrum by journalist Jan Dönges and in Frankfurter Allgemeine Zeitung by journalist Manfred Lindinger, concise article in Die Welt.

-Dutch article in New Scientist by journalist Jean-Paul Keulen.
-Articles in India International Times, Spanish 20 minutos and Moncloa, Hungarian Origo and hvg.hu and BEOL, Czech Science mag, Russian nplus1
+Dutch article in New Scientist by journalist Jean-Paul Keulen, Italian article in INAF, articles in India International Times, Spanish 20 minutos and Moncloa, Hungarian Origo and hvg.hu and BEOL, Czech Science mag, Russian nplus1, B-H-S Oslobođenje, Vietnamese Tia Sáng

 Theoretical descriptions and references are provided in a specialist 2014 paper.